J.C. Somers Vintner

 J.C.
 Somers Vintner 2021 Pinot Noir, La Colina, Dundee Hills Login WE 92 PG 91 In Stock

 J.C.
-Somers Vintner 2019 Wadenswil Pinot Noir, Bella Vida Vineyard, Dundee Hills Login PG 92 In Stock
+Somers Vintner 2019 Wadenswil Pinot Noir, Bella Vida Vineyard, Dundee Hills Login PG 92 <1 Case

-The philosophy at J.C, Somers is to produce wines in an Old World style that emphasizes focus, length and balance.
-As Jay says, “We do not make fruit bombs.
-We want wines that have a fine balance of fruit, acidity and texture.
-We want wines that give you more than just a big midpalate blast — wines that are complete.”
-The key to this, Jay firmly believes, is patient winemaking.
-It is vital not to rush things but to allow the wines to develop naturally.
-The wines should evolve at their own pace, with minimum intervention.
-He is taking inspiration from wines of the Old World and applying it to the terroir of the Willamette Valley.
+The philosophy at J.C.
+Somers is to produce wines in an Old World style, emphasizing focus, length, and balance.
+As Jay puts it, “We do not make fruit bombs.
+We want wines that have a fine balance of fruit, acidity, and texture.
+We want wines that give you more than just a big midpalate blast—wines that are complete.”
+Jay firmly believes in patient winemaking, allowing the wines to develop naturally with minimal intervention.
+Drawing inspiration from Old World wines, he applies these principles to the unique terroir of the Willamette Valley.

-More About Ronda Newell-Somers: Ronda has been with Jay since 1991 and has been an important part of the winemaking team since 1996.
-Beyond the efforts of marketing and sales, she has been in trenches of harvest and the cellar from the beginning.
-Most importantly is her moral support and ability to make a great cocktail at the perfect time.
-She is a huge fan of Nebbiolo, Champagne and of course the wines of the "Holy Land" a.k.a Burgundy.
-Beyond her love for wine, she is very interested in fashion and like Jay a huge music fan.
-Most recently she has become a certified Peak Pilates instructor, she will be opening a studio in the near future.
+More About Ronda Newell-Somers: Ronda has been by Jay’s side since 1991 and a crucial part of the winemaking team since 1996.
+Beyond her roles in marketing and sales, she has been actively involved in harvest and cellar work from the start.
+Her moral support and talent for crafting the perfect cocktail at just the right moment are invaluable.
+Ronda is a devoted fan of Nebbiolo, Champagne, and the wines of Burgundy.
+In addition to her passion for wine, she has a keen interest in fashion and, like Jay, is an avid music enthusiast.

 Media Links